Skip to main content

 Common Mistakes to Avoid

 One common mistake is dividing by the new value instead of the original value.
+The original value must always be the denominator because the change is measured relative to the starting point.

 Important: A change from 100 to 110 is a 10% increase, not just an increase of 10 units.